 When recession looms, and when concerns about the dollar are raised, it’s not uncommon for some investors to turn to gold.
 For thousands of years, gold has been used as a store of value as well as a medium of exchange.
 As a precious metal, some believe it has intrinsic value, and many are confident that the price of gold will continue to rise over time.

 Adding gold to your portfolio can add a degree of stability, and it can also help you hedge against inflation, since gold historically has moved opposite to the U.S. dollar.
-If you’re interested in buying a gold stock, gold ETF or other type of gold investment, this guide can help you decide what type of gold investment is best for you.
+If you’re interested in buying a gold stock, gold ETF or another type of gold investment, this guide can help you decide what type of gold investment is best for you.

 - Gold stock: The purchase of gold stuck actually usually focuses on the purchase of shares in a gold mining company.
 The share price of gold stocks don’t always move in the same direction as spot bullion prices because the mining companies’ profits depend on operations, and not just the price of gold metal commodities.